5 Reasons Why Farmers Markets are Good for You

 Farm-Fresh Produce

 Farmers market produce is just the opposite.
 In most cases, the owner of the stand picked your produce that same morning.
-It’s as fresh as you can get (unless you grow it yourself).
-Freshness improves the flavor of the food, while also providing more of the essential vitamins and minerals that you need.
+It’s as fresh as you can get – unless you grow it yourself.
+When you eat fresh produce, you get more of the beneficial vitamins and minerals that nourish your body.
+You also get more flavonoids, meaning the food will taste better.

 Wide Selection of Foods

 If you’re bored with your meals, then the farmers market is for you.
-It is a great place to look for new fruits and vegetables to cook with, eat, and enjoy.
+It’s a great place to find new fruits and vegetables to cook with, eat, and enjoy.
 Farmers markets also have more to offer than just fruits and vegetables.
 It’s a whole variety of food, including bread, dairy products, seeds, jams, sauces, and some baked goods.

 Affordability